mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

 This demonstrates that performing a Lorentz transform between two inertial reference frames is consistent with the formulation of Minkowski spacetime described by @minkowski_metric.

-As alluded to, special relativity, and Minkowski Spacetime, only deal with inertial reference frames, hence it is a "special" case of a larger, cohesive theory --- that theory, developed by Einstein in the following years, is general relativity @gravitation.

 When dealing with the gravitational effects of spacetime, we are often considering point-like particles or spherical masses; for this reason, it is very often convenient to work with spherical coordinates with the basis $t$, $r$, $theta$, and $phi$ rather than the Euclidean coordinate system we have been using so far.
 In spherical coordinates @spacetime-interval becomes

 $ Delta s^2 = -c^2 Delta t^2 + Delta r^2 + r^2 Delta Omega^2 $ <minkowski-interval-spherical>